Parramatta Light Rail

 Key benefits

-• Modern and comfortable air-conditioned vehicles, 45-metres long, driver-operated and integrated with the NSW Opal card network.
+• Modern and comfortable air-conditioned vehicles, 45-metres long, driver-operated and integrated with the NSW Opal card network

-• Two new light rail and pedestrian zones along Church and Macquarie Streets in the Parramatta CBD.
+• Two new light rail and pedestrian zones along Church and Macquarie Streets in the Parramatta CBD

-• A new shared walking and bike-riding path between Carlingford and Parramatta.
+• A new shared walking and bike-riding path between Carlingford and Parramatta

 Stage 2

-The 10-kilometre track will feature 14 fully accessible stops and an 8.5-kilometre active transport link.
-Delivery of the project will be staged, starting with enabling works to build a new bridge over the Parramatta River connecting the communities of Wentworth Point and Melrose Park.
+Delivery of the project will start with the enabling works to build the first 1.3kms of new light rail alignment, including a public and active transport bridge over the Parramatta River connecting the communities of Wentworth Point and Melrose Park.
+Major construction of the bridge is expected to commence in 2025.

 Project update